aces/Loris/modules/document_repository/README.md

 post_max_size = 1024M           // Maximum size of POST data that PHP will accept.
 ```

+- Enable uploads folder:
+"chmod 777 /var/www/loris/modules/document_repository/user_uploads".
+Note that the path is assumed to be var/www/loris however your own path may be var/www/<project-name>, depending on your setup.

 - A mail server will be required for sending out email notifications about Document Repository updates.

+- Interactions: Document repository notifications are visible on the dashboard panel.

+- Create user-defined category in the "document_repository_categories" table.
+For example "INSERT INTO `document_repository_categories` VALUES (1,'text',0,NULL),(2,'photo',0,NULL),(3,'pdf',0,NULL);".